annotation/text-fabric/tf/docs/about/datamodel.md

 representations and sectioning information (e.g. books, chapters, verses).

-This information is not hard-wired into TF, but it is given in the form of a *config* feature.
-A config feature has no data, only metadata.
-Every TF dataset may contain a config feature called `otext`, which specifies which node types and features correspond to sectional units such as books, chapters, and verses.
+This information is not hard-wired into TF, but it is given in the form of a *configuration* feature.
+A configuration feature has no data, only metadata.
+Every TF dataset may contain a configuration feature called `otext`, which specifies which node types and features correspond to sectional units such as books, chapters, and verses.
 It also contains templates for generating text representations for the slots.